 It is helpful to know this is where you'll end up.
 You won't always feel the way you do right now.
 All things change even feelings.

 You have the power to help yourself through any crisis.
 Be kind to yourself.
 Be non-judgmental of your thoughts and feelings.
 Be sure to sleep when you are tired, eat when you are hungry, and do lots of self-care.
 When you are thinking too much get out of your head and into your body.
 Exercise, meditate, focus on your breath, get out in nature, just do something that gets you in touch with your body and being present.

 Hard times are excellent opportunities to build your resilience.
 Resilience refers to how well you can deal with and bounce back from the difficulties of life.
 It can mean the difference between handling pressure or losing your cool.
 Resilient people tend to maintain a more positive outlook and cope with stress more effectively.

 Another trait it is time to connect with is courage.
 Courageous people are scared and fearful like everyone else, but they dig down deep and find something more important than their fear to act anyways.
 It is important for children to have everyday opportunities to practice this, such as trying a new food or activity, standing up for someone, or trying out for the school play.
 When the BIG things come around it's more likely they will have the courage necessary to do the right thing.

 Grit is passion and perseverance for long-term and meaningful goals.
 It is the ability to persist in something you feel passionate about and persevere when you face obstacles.
 This kind of passion is not about intense emotions or infatuation.
 It’s about having direction and commitment.

-These are all important seasons of life and character traits to talk to your children about.
+Please talk with your children about the seasons of life and character traits they will need to develop to deal with life.
 If you are looking for a way to carve out time in your busy schedule to have meaningful talks like these with your kids be sure to check out our Life Talks program.